Philosophy

 Bryon Skinner

 It takes a lot of sacrifice and hard work to thrive in the challenging but rewarding journey of becoming a scientist.
-Nowadays, there are many challenges that postdocs and students face that could impact their performance and mental well-being: a complex and competitive job market, challenges in transitioning to non-academic career paths, raising a family while pursuing an academic career, immigration challenges for international scientists, and feelings of alienation and detachment for those underrepresented in science.
-With this in mind, I truly believe that growth and success happen in a climate where everyone no matter where they come from, where they went to school, or how they look, feels supported in achieving their goals.
+Nowadays, there are many challenges that trainees face that could impact their performance and mental well-being: a complex and competitive job market, challenges in transitioning to non-academic career paths, raising a family while pursuing an academic career, immigration challenges for international scientists, and feelings of alienation and detachment.
+With this in mind, I truly believe that growth and success happen in a climate where everyone feels supported in achieving their goals.

 As a mentor, I seek to create a creative and stimulating research environment that promotes scientific excellence, and in which trainees at all stages will develop the necessary technical and professional skills to accomplish their specific goals.
 To achieve this, I commit to :